-At June 30, 2012, the Company had no outstanding interest rate swap agreements.
-However, a joint venture of the Company, TA/Petro, has an interest rate swap agreement with respect to \$18,419,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
-This swap agreement matures in August 2012 and is a contract to exchange variable-rate for fixed-rate interest payments periodically over the life of the agreement.
-The interest rate swap fixed rate is 6.05%.
-TA/Petro accounts for the swap as a cash flow hedge with changes in the fair value of the swap recorded in other comprehensive income.
+At September 30, 2012, the Company had no outstanding interest rate swap agreements.
+However, a joint venture of the Company, TA/Petro, had an interest rate swap agreement with respect to its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
+This swap agreement matured in August 2012.
+TA/Petro accounted for the swap as a cash flow hedge with changes in the fair value of the swap recorded in other comprehensive income.
 The Company accounts for its share of the change in the interest rate swap in other comprehensive income and investments in unconsolidated joint ventures.
-As of June 30, 2012, the Company's portion of the fair value of the interest rate swap was a liability of \$33,000.